Gecheverria/DB-Nerdery-Challenges/README.md

 4. Three supervisors with the most amount of employees they are in charge.

 ```
-SELECT supervisor_id, COUNT(id) AS count FROM employees WHERE supervisor_id IS NOT NULL GROUP BY supervisor_id ORDER BY count DESC LIMIT 3;
+SELECT supervisor_id, concat(first_name, ' ', last_name), COUNT(id) AS count FROM employees WHERE supervisor_id IS NOT NULL GROUP BY supervisor_id ORDER BY count DESC LIMIT 3;
 ```

 <p align="center">